mjshii/Ace-Attorney-Scenario-Loader/PROPOSAL.md

 Here, this would take away from the 2d top down RPG aspect a bit.
 Think an Ace Attorney knockoff with a lot worse writing.
 Main challenge would be the sheer bulk of dialogue but this way there should be less graphical assets.
 Solving mysteries is always fun though, and this is probably the less boring of the three alternatives.

+## Concluding note: Going with the debate/courtroom sim!

 ### Possible Libraries

 ##### [json](https://github.com/nlohmann/json)